Negative Sampling in Recommendation: A Survey and Future Directions

 \subsubsection{User-similarity DNS}

-User-similarity DNS identifies similar users based on their preferences from their historical behaviors and then dynamically selects items as negative samples according to this similarity association \cite{C1, C3, C4, C33}.
-It can capture the dynamic user interest with historical user behaviors and approximate the user's conditional preference state with the correlation between these users.
-Some studies emphasize the explicit associations among users, inferring the information dissemination path and collaborative relationships through the connections in social networks or explicit interaction behaviors.
-SamWalker \cite{C33} proposes an efficient social-based sampling strategy to both speed up the gradient estimation and reduce the time-consuming of the preference inferring from the massive unobserved feedback.
-To reduce the extent to which the model relies on other users' preferences, EvalRS \cite{C4} proposes a relatively audacious negative sampling strategy to capture neighboring users with their collaborative representations and regards item from the interaction list of the user's neighbors that the user have not interacted as the negative sample.
+User-similarity DNS identifies similar users based on their historical behaviors and then dynamically selects negative samples according to this similarity association \cite{C1, C3, C4, C33}.
+Some studies emphasize the explicit associations among users to approximate users' conditional preference state, inferring the information dissemination path and collaborative relationships through the connections in social networks or explicit interaction behaviors.
+SamWalker \cite{C33} proposes an social-based sampling strategy to both speed up the gradient estimation and reduce the time-consuming of the preference inferring from the massive unobserved feedback.
+To reduce the dependency on other users' preferences, EvalRS \cite{C4} proposes a relatively audacious negative sampling strategy to capture neighboring users with their collaborative representations and regards item from the interaction list of the user's neighbors that the user have not interacted as the negative sample.
 Conversely, other studies focus on implicit relationships, which refer to connections that are not directly observable.
-Such approaches aim to reveal the potential collaborative behaviors, interest similarities, and latent commonalities by mining users' behavioral patterns.
-DEEMS \cite{C1} believes that unobserved positive samples are more likely to exist correlations with observed positive samples than unobserved negative ones.
-Based on this hypothesis, DEEMS designs a hedging gradient between the user-centered and item-centered correlations to reorder the sampled unobserved items and rank the unobserved positive samples before the negative ones.
+Such approaches aim to reveal the potential collaborative behaviors and interest similarities by mining users' behavioral patterns.
+DEEMS \cite{C1} believes that unobserved positive samples are more likely to exist correlations with observed positives than unobserved negatives.
+Based on this hypothesis, DEEMS designs a hedging gradient between the user- and item-centered correlations to rerank the unobserved positive samples before the negative ones.
 To handle the absence of explicit social information, SamWalker++ \cite{C3} constructs the pseudo-social network, that is, similar users are connected with specific item nodes or community nodes.
 It proposes a subtle sampling strategy based on the random walk along the pseudo-social network to precisely model the triplet confidence and determine which data are used to update parameters.